 - Limited to interventions intended to test the equipment or the methodology, or to refine the parameters of the protocol, or to train the student to use the equipment. - Not explicitly named as one of the aims of the research. - Data generated from the pilot testing is not retained after the completion of the specific goals. - The data generated is not presented in any public format nor used as a background material for a grant application or similar purpose. - Will only involve healthy volunteers (preferably research staff) as participants. - Procedures constitute no greater than minimal risk. - Any data that will be used for a grant application must have IRB approval before obtaining. - Secondary research involving non-identifiable newborn screening blood spots. - Scholarly and journalistic activities examples: oral history, journalism, biography, literary criticism, legal research, and historical scholarship, including the collection and use of information that focuses directly on the specific individuals about whom the information is collected. - Public health surveillance activities: the collection and testing of information or biospecimens conducted, supported, requested, ordered, required, or authorized by a public health authority. - Collection and analysis of information, biospecimens, or records by or for a criminal justice agency for activities authorized by law or court order solely for criminal justice purposes. - Authorized operational activities in support of intelligence, homeland security, defense, or other national security missions.

 Does my project require IRB review?

 If one is unsure if their activity needs IRB review, they can:

-- 1) Use the decision tool located in RSS.
-Instructions for accessing the tool can be found HERE. - 2) Contact the ORA (IRBORA@unmc.edu)
+- 1) Use the DECISION TOOL - 2) Contact the ORA (IRBORA@unmc.edu)